The many benefits of customer segmentation

 Types of Customer Groups

 To begin with, you need to understand whether your business is B2B or B2C.
-For the latter, the easiest way is to segment your customers by location, lifestyle of consumers, attitudes and behavior.
+For the latter, the easiest way is to segment your customers by location, the lifestyle of consumers, attitudes, and behavior.

 How To Segment Customers